 When you share these experiences with someone else – no matter how different you are – you can’t help but feel bound to the person.

-The self-confidence and pride my teammates gain from running soon reaches into all other aspects of their lives.
+The self-confidence and pride my teammates gain soon reaches into other aspects of their lives.
 Most never dreamed they’d run races.
 When they see that's possible, they begin to realize other achievements are within their reach, too.
 They leverage their running accomplishments into the confidence they need to go to school, get jobs, move out of the shelter, some start businesses, some marry, others regain custody of children, and some reunite with estranged family members.

 It’s bittersweet to say goodbye to them as they leave the shelter and get back on their feet.
 (Though many stay engaged with their Back on My Feet family for years after.)
 And, it's also a privilege to see firsthand what people can accomplish when they have a team of supporters running alongside them.